Aomori: Parks and recreation

 Gappo Park is Aomori's oldest public park and its most iconic green space.
 Located to the east of the center of the city, it contains a public beach, water gardens, various ornamental trees, and the Aomori City Baseball Stadium.
-Other parks in the city include the centrally-located Aoimori Park and Aoimori Central Park.
+Other parks in the city include the centrally located Aoimori Park,Aoimori Central Park, and Nogiwa Park.

 Local attractions

 Aomori Nebuta Matsuri is a famous festival performed from 2–7 August annually and is listed as one of the 100 Soundscapes of Japan by the Japanese Ministry of the Environment.
 Besides this, major attractions of Aomori include ruins, museums, and mountains.
 The Hakkōda Mountains have good locations for trekking with hot spas (onsen), such as Sukayu Onsen.